 When it comes to choosing the right type of flooring for your home, you must consider several factors such as cost, durability, and maintenance.
 Laminate, engineered hardwood, and solid wood flooring each have their advantages and disadvantages.
 Which option is the best for you?
 Let’s look at some of the pros and cons of each option to help you make an informed decision on what type of material to use in your upcoming flooring project.

 For starters, laminate flooring is made of four layers and is often confused with vinyl plank flooring.
 Just like vinyl plank flooring, it has a top layer that is waterproof, however, the similarities end there.
 Vinyl plank flooring has a back layer made of fiberglass, PVC, and vinyl, while laminate does not.
 The bottom layer is moisture resistant and provides balance to the floor and assists in keeping the boards straight and prevents warping.
 The core is made of pressed wood pulp, particleboard, and is the thickest layer.
 On the other hand, the design layer is a high-definition picture.
 The top layer, the wear layer, is a clear topcoat that protects the high-definition picture and the core underneath from external damage.

 Although unlike vinyl, laminate is not waterproof.
-The pressed core layer is wood and runs the possibility of warping if exposed to moisture can warp.
-Because of the wear layer, laminate is more resistant to moisture than traditional solid and engineered wood flooring.
+The pressed core layer is wood and runs the possibility of warping if exposed to moisture.
+Due to the wear layer, laminate is more resistant to moisture than traditional solid and engineered wood flooring.
 It is perfect for high foot traffic areas, and places where moisture is more prevalent.
 For these reasons, it is a good choice for bathrooms, laundry rooms, and kitchens.

 Unlike laminate, Engineered hardwood is also made from of plywood and wood.
-Both are made using adhesives, high pressure, and heat.
-But engineered wood is 100% real wood.
-It is more resilient to moisture than traditional hardwood.
+Although both are made using adhesives, high pressure, and heat, engineered wood is 100% real wood which means it is more resilient to moisture than traditional hardwood.
 Similar to laminate wood, engineered wood is a floating floor and can be installed in multiple places where traditional solid wood cannot and is usually installed with a locking system, just like laminate.